-There are plenty of documents and requirements in a consumer bankruptcy case.
-One that you may have heard of is the “proof of claim.”
-This is a written statement that tells the court, the debtor, and the trustee, along with other interested parties, that a creditor will exercise the right to receive a payout from the bankruptcy estate.
+What is a proof of claim in a bankruptcy case?
+It is a written statement that tells the court, the debtor, and the trustee, along with other interested parties, that a creditor will exercise the right to receive a payout from the bankruptcy estate.

 For a Chapter 7 or Chapter 13 bankruptcy case, the unsecured creditors will file their proof of claim to receive payment.
 Certain secured creditors do not have to file a proof of claim to receive payment.
 For example, if there is a lien holder on your property, that secured creditor will receive payment without a proof of claim required.

 There are strict deadlines for bankruptcy cases.
 The deadline for a proof of claim for all non-government creditors in Chapter 7 and Chapter 13 bankruptcy is 90 days after the first creditor meeting.
 A government entity has 180 days from the date of the bankruptcy order to request relief.

 The initial notice sent to creditors, which tells them about a consumer’s choice to file bankruptcy, will give them a deadline for their proof of claim.
 The notice also tells creditors about their date and time of the meeting of the creditors, which they can choose to attend or send a representative.